Sterilize water by ultraviolet radiation.

 If your drinking water comes from the municipal network or if regular analyzes of your well water indicate that it is fit for consumption, you probably do not need a UV treatment system.
 With regard to the potability of well water, it is more prudent to subject it to UV radiation for safety.

-Can we drink water treated with UV radiation?
+Can we drink water treated with ultraviolet (UV) radiation?

 The answer is unequivocally yes.
 Water is consumed safely.
 There is no physico-chemical modification.